camunda-community-hub/camunda-8-examples/README.md

 ## How to use

 Check out the repo.
 Navigate to the project you are interested in.
-Each project should contain a guide on how to use it.
+Each project should contain:

 * an introduction to the purpose
 * a brief description of the functionality